-A tutor is an instructor who gives home tuition and private lesson to students who are struggling in subjects.
-If pupils are not able to solve questions from their books, tutors should not give answers right away but rather come up with reasonable and understandable explanation as to how questions can be solved step by step.
+A tutor is an instructor who gives home tuition and a private lesson to students who are struggling in subjects.
+If pupils are not able to solve questions from their books, tutors should not give answers right away but rather come up with a reasonable and understandable explanation as to how questions can be solved step by step.
 Whether you are an experienced tuition teacher or about to undertake your very first lesson, you want to make a positive first impression.
 The purpose of this blog post is to give you a brief idea of things you should do and don't while tutoring your student.

 - Give the tutee your undivided attention.
 Be open, friendly and patient.

 - Ask good probing questions instead of questions that can be answered with a “yes” or “no”.

 - Have the tutee explain tuition assignments, ideas, concepts and summarize the tutoring sessions.